scrapy/scrapy/docs/topics/settings.rst

 LOG_FORMATTER
 -------------

-Default: ``scrapy.logformatter.LogFormatter``
+Default: :class:`scrapy.logformatter.LogFormatter`

-The class to use for formatting log messages for different actions.
+The class to use for :ref:`formatting log messages <custom-log-formats>` for different actions.

 .. setting:: LOG_LEVEL